apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdataoutputstreambuilder.md

 #### Implementation Notes

-The concrete `FileSystem` and/or `FSDataOutputStreamBuilder` implementation MUST verify that implementation-agnostic parameters (i.e., "syncable") or implementation-specific parameters (i.e., "foofs:cache") are supported. `FileSystem` will satisfy optional parameters (via `opt(key, ...)`) on best effort.
+The concrete `FileSystem` and/or `FSDataOutputStreamBuilder` implementation MUST verify that implementation-agnostic parameters (i.e., "syncable`) or implementation-specific parameters (i.e., "foofs:cache") are supported. `FileSystem` will satisfy optional parameters (via `opt(key, ...)`) on best effort.
 If the mandatory parameters (via `must(key, ...)`) can not be satisfied